matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 {{% /boxes/warning %}}

 Then, the encrypted file can be uploaded to the homeserver.
-The key and the IV must be included in the room event along with the resulting `mxc://` in order to allow recipients to decrypt the file.
+The key and the IV are included in the room event along with the resulting `mxc://` in order to allow recipients to decrypt the file.
 As the event containing those will be Megolm encrypted, the server will never have access to the decrypted file.

-A hash of the ciphertext must also be included, in order to prevent the homeserver from changing the file content.
+A hash of the ciphertext MUST also be included, in order to prevent the homeserver from changing the file content.
+Clients MUST verify the hash before using the file contents.

 A client should send the data as an encrypted `m.room.message` event, using either `m.file` as the msgtype, or the appropriate msgtype for the